dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

     └── main.js
 markua-end-insert
 ```

+New files and directories are shown in red.

 There are three new directories: `data`, `js` and `js/lib`. `data` is where the data is located and `js` is where JavaScript files live. `js/lib` contains libraries such as D3.